ini-bdds/bdqc/README.rst

 #######

 To reiterate, the BDQC executable *framework* does not touch files itself.
-All file analysis, both *within* and *between* files, is performed by plugins.
+All *within-file* analysis is performed by plugins.
 Several plugins are included in (but are, nonetheless, distinct from) the framework.
 These plugins are referred to as "`Built-ins`_".